ASalad42/AWS-Certified-Cloud-Practitioner-CLF-C01/README.md

   </div>

+## Passed on 05/10/22

 ### Next Steps
+AWS Cloud:
-AWS Cloud: Start with AWS Certified Solutions Architect Associate, then move on to AWS Certified Developer Associate and then AWS Certified SysOps Administrator.
-Afterwards you can either do AWS Certified Solutions Architect Professional or AWS Certified DevOps Professional, or a specialty certification of your choosing.
+- Start with AWS Certified Solutions Architect Associate
+- then move on to AWS Certified Developer Associate
+- and then AWS Certified SysOps Administrator.
+- Afterwards you can either do AWS Certified Solutions Architect Professional or AWS Certified DevOps Professional, or a specialty certification of your choosing.